Marker Logo

 this page online

-group to arrive here between 1860 and 1900.
+demand for beer surged in the late nineteenth century as a wave of German immigrants settled in Minnesota, the largest group to arrive here between 1860 and 1900.
 Saloons and beer gardens were integral to their cultural heritage and provided outlets for breweries, including several founded by German-Americans.
 Although Orth hailed from Alsace, France, that province's culture was strongly influenced by Germany, which was just across the border.
 German-Americans dominated the new breweries that opened in Minnesota in the last half of the nineteenth century including Gottlieb Gluek, Heinrich, F.D.
 Noerenberg, and Germania.

 Between 1880 and 1890, brewing catapulted into big business on a national scale.
 Technological advances allowed brewers to significantly increase production levels, and expanding railroad networks provided them access to outlying markets.
 To survive this competition, the Orth, Heinrich, Noerenberg, and Germania breweries consolidated in 1890 to form the Minneapolis Brewing and Malting Company, which was later reorganized as the Minneapolis Brewing Company.
-The company introduced its flagship brand, Grain Belt Beer, in 1893.
+The company introduced its flagship brand, Grain Belt Beer,

 Orth Brewery Plaza Marker and the historic Grain Belt Brewery brew house image.
 Click for full size.

-Photographed By McGhiever, July 21, 2023
+Photographed by McGhiever, July 21, 2023

 2. Orth Brewery Plaza Marker and the historic Grain Belt Brewery brew house